City Opera of Vancouver: Canadian Classics

 City Opera created the recording series, Canadian Classics, a survey of Canadian art music from c.
 1800 to the present.
 It is designed in four genres: symphonic, chamber, instrumental, and vocal/choral/operatic repertoire.
 A national panel of a dozen advisors has recommended worthy Canadian repertoire.
 Naxos Records is the lead partner in the long-term endeavour.
 Violinist Mark Fewer, pianist Rena Sharon, the Vancouver International Song Institute, clarinetist François Houle, and other artists have agreed to join the Canadian Classics roster.
 The series manager is Raymond Bisha.
 Canadian Classics was officially launched at the opening season gala concert of the Vancouver Symphony Orchestra at that city's Orpheum Theatre on 24 September 2011.
 The first CD released in the new series, Fugitive Colours, featured the music of Jeffrey Ryan, with the VSO led by conductor Bramwell Tovey.
 The series plans the release of 6 to 8 new CDs every year.

 Concerts and special events

 City Opera has offered special events, concerts, and recitals at neighbourhood and service institutions.
 As of April 2019, there have been 131 such events.
 In October 2007 the company produced Canada's first Sing-Along Carmina Burana.
 In May 2009, City Opera produced the first in a series of New Canadian Chamber Opera workshops.
-This event, with twelve guest artists and recorded on DVD, workshopped the new chamber opera Sea Change, with music by Constantine Caravasillis of Toronto, and libretto by Nora Kelly.
-In November 2010 the company began a new opera recital series at Minoru Chapel in Richmond, B.C.
+This event, with twelve guest artists and recorded on DVD, workshopped the new chamber opera Sea Change, with music by Constantine Caravassilis of Toronto, and libretto by Nora Kelly.
+In November 2010 the company began a new opera recital series at Minoru Chapel in Richmond, British Columbia.